 To determine total salaries and wages, list the amount of time to be spent by each person who will be working on the project.
 Time should normally be shown in terms of a percent of full-time effort.
 Show breakdown between summer and regular academic year for faculty.

 Annually, Congress legislatively mandates a provision limiting (capping) the direct salary that an individual may receive under an NIH grant.
 Direct salary is restricted at Executive Level II of the Federal Executive Pay scale, which is revised annually.
-For awards issued on or after January 6, 2019, the Executive Level II rate is $192,300 ($16,025/mo).
+For awards issued on or after January 1, 2023, the Executive Level II rate is $212,100 ($17,675/mo).

 Fringe benefits are a direct cost to a sponsored project, are clearly related to the salaries and wages to be paid, and are shown as a separate entry in the budget.
-The Department of Health and Human Services (DHHS) no longer negotiates fringe benefit rates for the University.
+The Department of Health and Human Services (DHHS) does not negotiate fringe benefit rates for the University.
 Fringe benefit costs have been calculated based on historical data.
 The actual costs for fringe benefits are charged (billed) to the sponsored project at the time the costs are incurred; the amount charged is based on salary, selected benefit package, and other variables applicable to the individual employee.
 Fringe benefits include employee and employer insurance premiums for all graduate students employed for at least 20 hours and covered through the Student Health Insurance Plan.

 If the actual fringe benefit expenses for a project exceed the projected amount included in the budget, it is the responsibility of the Principal Investigator to pay these actual costs from the direct award funds provided by the sponsor.